Digital Eye Strain

 What is Digital Eye Strain?

-The increasing use of smartphones, navigation devices, e-readers and tablets is changing our visual behaviour.
 Our eyes are having to become accustomed to a new range of near vision to accommodate the shorter distance at which we hold digital devices.
 They also require our eyes to constantly switch between different distances.
 This is a situation that demands a lot – often too much – from our eyes.
-More and more people are becoming shortsighted or are complaining about problems with their eyes or health as a result.
+An increasing number of people are becoming shortsighted or are complaining about problems with their eyes or health as a result.

 The easiest way to prevent digital eye strain is to take frequent breaks from technological devices.
 However, with technology playing a larger part in our lives than ever, it is not always the most practical option.